 Utes earn two All-American honors after Day 1 of NCAA Championships

-Richard Marschner is entering his fifth season as the head diving coach of the Utah swimming and diving program.
+Richard Marschner just finished his fifth season as the head diving coach of the Utah swimming and diving program.

 He led his squad to five top-eight finishes at the Pac-12 Championships, which were highlighted by Merry's third-place finish on the tower and Purss' third-place finish in the 1-meter springboard events.
 He also guided Amanda Casillas to a seventh-place finish on tower at the Pac-12 Championships, which ranks second best by a freshman.